 In some limited circumstances, we may be legally required to share certain personal data, which might include yours, if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority.

 In addition to your rights under the GDPR, set out in Part 4, when you submit personal data via our Site, you may be given options to restrict our use of your personal data.
-In particular, we aim to give you strong controls on our use of your data for direct marketing purposes (including the ability to opt-out of receiving emails from us which you may do by unsubscribing using the links provided in our emails and/or at the point of providing your details and by managing your Account).
+In particular, we aim to give strong controls on our use of personal data of our website users for direct marketing purposes (including the ability to opt-out of receiving emails from us which users may do by unsubscribing using the links provided in our emails and/or at the point of providing user details and by managing user Account).

-You may access certain areas of our Site without providing any personal data at all.
-However, to use all features and functions available on our Site you may be required to submit or allow for the collection of certain data.
+Users of our website may access certain areas of our Site without providing any personal data at all.
+However, to use all features and functions available on our Site users may be required to submit or allow for the collection of certain data.

-In addition to your opt-out right under section, you may exercise the following rights at any time:
+In addition to your opt-out right, you may exercise the following rights at any time:

 If you want to know what personal data we have about you, you can ask us for details of that personal data and for a copy of it (where any such personal data is held).
 This is known as a “subject access request”.